Economics

 Credits 3

-First-Year Seminars constitute a common and academically significant experience in a student’s first year at Converse University.
-All incoming first- year students are required to take a 3-credit hour FYS in the fall semester, choosing from a variety of discipline specific topics.
-Each FYS carries the corresponding departmental prefix, but with the common course number (except for designated honors sections).
-Each FYS course is designed to have no more than 18 students, and counts in some designated category of the General Education Program.
-Strong writing and speaking components are required elements of the course.
+First-Year Seminars (FYS) constitute a common and academically significant experience in a student’s first year at Converse.
+All incoming first-year students are required to take a 3- or 4-credit hour FYS course in the fall semester, choosing from a variety of discipline specific topics.
+Each FYS carries the corresponding departmental prefix, but with a common course number.
+Each FYS carries the corresponding departmental prefix but with a common course number.
+Special emphasis is given to cultivating critical thinking, effective speaking, and writing skills.

 Notes